|

 Abstract

-We analyze the reliability of voluntary disclosures of financial
+We analyze the reliability of voluntary

-information, focusing on widely-employed publicly available hedge fund databases.
+disclosures of financial information, focusing on widely-employed publicly

-Tracking changes to statements of historical performance recorded at different
+available hedge fund databases.
+Tracking changes to statements of historical

-points in time between 2007 and 2011, we find that historical returns are
+performance recorded at different points in time between 2007 and 2011, we find

-routinely revised.
-These revisions are not merely random or corrections of
+that historical returns are routinely revised.
+These revisions are not merely

-earlier mistakes; they are partly forecastable by fund characteristics.
+random or corrections of earlier mistakes; they are partly forecastable by fund

-disclosures by financial institutions to market regulators.
+debates about mandatory disclosures by financial institutions to market

 __________________________________________

-Simulated Method of Moments
+Simulated Method of

-Estimation for Copula-Based Multivariate Models
+Moments Estimation for Copula-Based Multivariate Models

-with Dong
+(co-authored with Dong

 Hwan Oh)